-- Checking > Quotation rules - Fill-in the quotation marks used for each level [1] [2] [3] - Check Flag all quotes near other errors [8] - Click OK. >
+- Tab, under Project settings > Quotation rules - Fill-in the quotation marks used for each level [1] [2] [3] - Check Flag all quotes near other errors [8] - Click OK.

-5.5: Quotation check
+19.5: Quotation check

+- = Tab, under Tools > Run basic checks

+- Quotations

-- Checking > Basic checks - Quotations - Click OK.
+- Click OK.

 A list of errors is displayed.
-It shows possible errors but includes four correct quotations before and after the possible error. - Double-click the first item which doesn't start with ... - Correct as necessary. - Click Rerun button to confirm you have corrected the error.
+It shows possible errors but includes four correct quotations before and after the possible error.

+- Double-click the first item which doesn't start with ... - Correct as necessary. - Click Rerun button to confirm you have corrected the error.

-5.6: Quoted text
+19.6: Quoted text

-The Quoted text check looks at text in footnotes or cross-references which has been marked with \qt \qt markers.
+The Quoted text check looks at text in footnotes or cross-references which has been marked with $\qt \qt^$ markers.
 It checks that the quoted text matches the text in the verse.

-- Checking > Basic checks
+- = Tab, under Tools > Run basic checks

 - Quoted text

 - Click OK.

 A list of errors is displayed.

-- Make corrections as needed.
+• Make corrections as needed.

-Note: the text has to be exactly the same as in the text.
-That is, even additional punctuation can't be in the $\qt \qt \$ markers.
+Note: The text has to be exactly the same as in the text.
+That is, even additional punctuation cannot be in the $\qt ... \qt^$ markers.

-<-- Course Introduction | Stage 4: Consultant Visit -- >
+<-- Stage 2: Team Checking | Stage 4: Consultant Visit -->